slunsford/seanlunsford.com/src/pages/about.md

 title: About Me
 slug: about
 ---
 I’m a digital nomad currently based in Antalya, Türkiye, with my wife, daughter, and son.
-I’m an [adult TCK](https://en.wikipedia.org/wiki/Third_culture_kid) who spent eight years back in the United States (four in college; four after) before [returning to Asia](/2018/eleven-days/).
+I’m an [ATCK](https://en.wikipedia.org/wiki/Third_culture_kid) who spent eight years back in the United States (four in college; four after) before [returning to Asia](/2018/eleven-days/).

 ## Work